guillermoamaral/Webside/docs/api/extensions/get.md

 **Code** : `200 OK`

-By the moment, the following types are available:
+There are the following types of extensions:

 -   [**Change extensions**](changes.md)
 -   [**Export extensions**](exports.md)